Skip to content

 PRO TIP: To remove the air filter on most PARI compressors, use a coin (we think nickels work best!) and remember the rhyme that works with most any screw-type item: Lefty Loosey, Righty Tighty.
 From there, the filters simply pop in and out and can easily be reinserted into the front or side of the unit in a reverse manner.

 Other than the air filter, PARI compressor units are otherwise unserviceable at home.
 While it doesn’t affect performance, we do recommend regularly wiping the device with a damp cloth and light dish soap or vinegar in cases of something getting on it.
-If your tubing, neb cup, and air filters are all in good shape, and all other considerations mentioned have been checked, but you’re still having trouble with your treatments being weak, taking longer, or the machine itself just sounding too loud or incorrect—then please contact us immediately so that we can assess the situation and if needed, begin the warranty process with PARI on your compressor unit.
+If your tubing, neb cup, and air filters are all in good shape, and all other considerations mentioned have been checked, but and you’re finding you’re your nebulizer treatments aren’t producing as much aerosol or mist as they used to, they’re taking longer, or the machine itself just sounding too loud or incorrect—then please contact us immediately so that we can assess the situation and if needed, begin the warranty process with PARI on your compressor unit.
 It’s very rare for a compressor to fail, but sometimes it does happen.

 IN SUMMARY